bennypowers/bennypowers.dev/posts/form-associated-custom-elements.md

   authors to build accessible custom interactive form controls like buttons, inputs, checkboxes, that function just like browser-native inputs.
 Review the spec and build a simple checkbox component in this short tutorial.
+audience: |
+  Web developers already familiar with the web components specs like custom elements and shadow DOM.
+tldr: |
+  Use the new <em>form-associated custom elements</em> and
+  <em><code>ElementInternals</code></em> standards to create accessible custom
+  elements which behave like native HTML form controls.

 datePublished: 2022-11-15
 scripts:
   - src: https://unpkg.com/element-internals-polyfill
+    type: module
+  - src: /assets/x-checkbox.js
     type: module
 stylesheets:
   - href: /assets/form-associated-custom-elements.css